Subscribe to Newsletter

 The MMI will help manufacturers to scale up production, commercialise their products and operations, and integrate into domestic and global supply chains.

-Minister for Industry, Science and Technology, Christian Porter, said the funding would help unlock opportunities at home and overseas for manufacturers in the recycling and clean energy areas.
+Minister for Industry, Science and Technology, Christian Porter, said the funding will help unlock opportunities at home and overseas for manufacturers in the recycling and clean energy areas.

 “This funding is targeted at businesses who are manufacturing in these areas and will leverage the billions of dollars in other investments being made across government into recycling and clean energy projects.”